- Competitive Analysis

 How to Create Ad Extensions in AdWords

-Creating ad extensions in AdWords is easy!
-Just go to the ad extensions tab and then click on the ad extension that you wish to add and create it.
+Now that we’ve discussed what they are and how they can positively affect your PPC efforts, you’re probably itching to create some for yourself.
+To create these, go to the ad extensions tab and then click on the ad extension that you wish to add.
 You will be able to fill out the information concerning the extension that you want to add to your advertisement.

 Looking to get more leads with paid search advertising?
 Whether you’re looking to fine tune your existing paid search campaign or you’re starting from scratch and need a complete campaign setup, the paid search specialists at Blue Corona can help with every aspect of your PPC campaign management.

 YOU MAY BE INTERESTED IN: